jennsenr/dart-union-generator/README.md

 **NameForFirstUseCaseClass** || **NameForSecondUseCaseClass** || **NameForThirdUseCaseClass**

 Also, this will provide you the handy methods **map**, **when**, **maybeMap** and **maybeWhen**.

+To activate generation you must place the cursor in the class declaration line, and press *cntrl (cmd) + .*

 ## Why would I use _Unions_?